Updated: Jan 11

 That is good information, but what do we DO about it?

-First, giving the client the context for what is happening is essential, as it lessens the emotional charge of the OCD thoughts and directs the client in what is really happening.
-Next, there are a multiplicity of techniques that are effective in reducing the neurological firing in the brain, such as exposure and response prevention, somatic exercises, and EMDR comfortable place and containment techniques.
-Acceptance and Commitment Therapy techniques, mindfulness, psychoeducation regarding how to identify an OCD thought (as they ALL seem SO REAL), bibliotherapy, and journaling, are all extremely effective with the behavioral and cognitive aspects of the disorder.
+First, giving the client the context for what is happening is essential, as it lessens the emotional charge and stigma of OCD.
+Next, in order to explore what keeps the client immersed in the OCD loop, a functional analysis will be necessary before treatment begins.
+Appropriate treatment for OCD will include Exposure and Response prevention (ERP), as it is the gold standard for reduction of intrusive thoughts and repetitive behaviors associated with the disorder.
+In addition, Acceptance and Commitment Therapy techniques, mindfulness, psychoeducation regarding how to identify an OCD thought (as they ALL seem SO REAL), bibliotherapy, and journaling, are all extremely effective with the behavioral and cognitive aspects of the disorder.
 In other words, a multifaceted approach will be necessary.